Land Use / Master Use Permit - Shoreline

 Prepare your plans and technical documents.
 Plans should be to scale.
 You may need to upload technical documents including a survey, geotechnical and wetland reports, and other types of reports.
 Our Tips and code standards provide additional detail on the type of plans and reports we require to review your proposal.

 Schedule an intake appointment.
 Schedule an intake appointment using the Seattle Services Portal.
 You must upload all application documents by 7:00 a.m. on the day of your appointment.
-You do not need to be onsite during your intake appointment.
+You don’t need to come to our office for your appointment.
 However, you do need to be available for questions.
 We may call or email you on your appointment day for more information.

 We'll consider all public comments we receive during our review and before we publish our decision.